This post may contain affiliate links. Please see my disclosure policy for details.

 I joined a spice trail walking tour with Gully Tours and it was a great introduction to the area.
 Bal, my tour guide took me around some of the classic sites and also some offbeat locations to find some of the amazing street art.

 As well as just looking at sites we got to try drinks in the local café, the Pepper House, and visit a popular restaurant where we have tried some delicious cheap local eats with the locals.

 I would highly recommend it.
-Click here to book, prices are 1400 rupees a head and includes breakfast/dinner.
+Click here to book, prices are 1400 rupees ahead and include breakfast/dinner.

 Check out some more amazing tours of Fort Kochi;